- Open Access

 Tests of association between each SNV and each null trait were determined with simple linear regression as implemented in PLINK .
 Type I error rates were estimated with all the SNVs in a specified MAF class as shown in Figs. 1 and 2.
 The minimum number of observations for the determination of average type I error rate was 200 replications times the 3497 observations in the smallest class (699,400 observations).
 Critical values of both 0.001 and 10-5 were considered as thresholds for defining a type I error.

 Tests of the uniformity of the distribution of the locations of the single nucleotide variants with any type I error

 Two Chi-squared goodness of fit tests were used to determine whether the SNVs with any type I errors in the 200 replicates were uniformly distributed.
 The uniformity of type I errors was tested among groups defined as (a) chromosomes and (b) 10 Mb intervals.

-Estimatesa of the mean, variance, skewness, and kurtosis averaged over 200 replicates of each trait used in this study.
+Table 1 summarizes the observed mean, variance, skewness, and kurtosis averaged over 200 replicates of each trait used in this study.

 Figure 1 summarizes the SNVs by MAF.
 Extremely rare SNVs were defined as any SNV with MAF less than 0.0025 and were categorized by counts of the minor allele for these classes.
 There were a total of 241,456 extremely rare SNVs (77 % of all SNVs considered), and more than half of those occurred only once per sample.
 Rare SNVs were defined as those with MAF between 0.0025 and 0.05 and common SNVs as those with MAF greater than 0.05.
 Rare and common SNVs were categorized by MAF range.